 The grading system adopted by the faculty and the school is for the purpose of grade determination and ultimately progression, promotion and graduation of students.
 The grading system offered by affiliating colleges and universities are reflected in their respective course syllabi and publications.
 The school utilizes a grading system to signify student progression and quality of learning as the student moves through the Program of Studies.
 A final letter grade is determined and assigned through an established and approved process for each Medical Laboratory Science course.
 A final letter grade has a corresponding value that denotes the quality level of student learning reflected in performance.
 A percent range is used to determine the letter grade.
 Value points are used in the computation of the Grade Point Average (GPA).
-Final Medical Laboratory Science course grades are calculated by using the percent scores on written examinations (tests), homework, ratings of performance reflected on the clinical laboratory evaluation tools, and ratings of performance reflected on the skills laboratory rating record.
+Final Medical Laboratory Science course grades are calculated by using the percent scores on written examinations (tests), homework, ratings of performance reflected on the clinical laboratory rating record.